show_page.php Read-Only Case Details Reviewed:

 HISTORY: 2 week duration of illness with appetite changes and scours

-HISTOPATHOLOGIC DESCRIPTION: Heart: The epicardium is diffusely replaced by an adherent mat up to 1 cm thick composed of plump, reactive fibroblasts interspersed with bundles of variably mature collagen fibers and perpendicularly-oriented small caliber blood vessels (granulation tissue).
+HISTOPATHOLOGIC DESCRIPTION: Heart: The epicardium is diffusely effaced and expanded by an adherent mat up to 1 cm thick composed of plump, reactive fibroblasts interspersed with bundles of variably mature collagen fibers and perpendicularly-oriented small caliber blood vessels (granulation tissue).
 Multifocally, this granulation tissue extends into and separates epicardial adipocytes.
-Throughout the superficial granulation tissue, there is diffuse infiltration by abundant viable and degenerate neutrophils, macrophages, lymphocytes, and plasma cells.
+Throughout the superficial granulation tissue, there is infiltration by abundant viable and necrotic neutrophils, macrophages, lymphocytes, and plasma cells.
 The overlying surface is composed of eosinophilic cellular and karyorrectic debris (necrosis) admixed with previously described inflammatory cells, pale eosinophilic fibrillar material (fibrin), and large colonies of 2 µm coccobacilli.
 Within the superficial myocardium, the perimysium is expanded by increased clear space (edema) and low numbers of lymphocytes, plasma cells, and macrophages.
 Diffusely, adipocytes exhibit variation in cell size (atrophy).
 Multifocally within the myocardium, few cardiac myocytes are expanded by oval 40 x 60 µm protozoal cysts containing numerous elongate 3 x 10 µm basophilic bradyzoites (Sarcocystis schizonts).

 MORPHOLOGIC DIAGNOSIS: 1.
 Heart: Pericarditis and epicarditis, fibrinosuppurative, diffuse, severe, with numerous superficial coccobacilli, Santa Gertrudis, bovine.

-2. Heart, myocardium: Sarcocysts.
+2. Heart, myocardium: Sarcocysts, multifocal.

 CAUSE: Penetrating cardiac trauma